 U.S. GAAP has a three-level hierarchy for disclosure of fair value measurements.
 This hierarchy prioritizes inputs to the valuation techniques used to measure fair value, giving the highest priority to level 1 inputs and the lowest priority to level 3 inputs.
 A financial instrument's level in this hierarchy is based on the lowest level of input that is significant to its fair value measurement.
+In evaluating the significance of a valuation input, the Company considers, among other factors, a portfolio's net risk exposure to that input.
 The fair value hierarchy is as follows: